togarashimayo/togarashimayo.github.io/content/more/books.md

 ## Already read

 ### 2026
+* *The Boba Book: Bubble Tea and Beyond* by Andrew Chau and Bin Chen
+* *Eat the Frog* by Brian Tracy
+* *Never Split the Difference* by Christopher Voss
 * *Gregs Tagebuch: Keine Panik!* (*Diary of a Wimpy Kid: Cabin Fever*'s German translation) by Jeff Kinney
 * *Mastering the Art of Japanese Home Cooking* by Masaharu Morimoto
 * *Kitchen Confidential* by Anthony Bourdain